List of rabbit breeds not recognized by the American Rabbit Breeders Association or the British Rabbit Council: Altex

 Altex /ɔːltɛks/ is a breed of domestic rabbit developed, beginning in 1994, for cuniculture, specifically for the commercial meat industry.
 The name Altex is derived from Al plus Tex, referring to this breed's initial development at Alabama A&M University and at Texas A&M University–Kingsville.
 The breed was developed from Flemish Giant, Champagne d'Argent, and Californian stock, and later with New Zealand white crossings.
-Altex rabbits weigh 10 to 20 lb and have coat markings similar to the Californian rabbit: white with dark points.
+Altex rabbits weigh 10 to 20 lb and have coat markings similar to the Californian rabbit (having dark points).

 Argenté Clair

 The Argenté Clair, called Light Groot Silver in Germany, is a rare breed.
 It is similar in appearance to the Champagne d'Argent, but heavily silvered and with recessive dilute blue as an undercoat (instead of black).
 It is used for its fur, meat, or as a domestic pet.

 Armenian Marder

 The Armenian Marder is a breed of rabbit native to Armenia.
 It is principally raised for meat.
 The breed was established in 1940.
 It is the result of crossbreeding the Chinchilla rabbit, the Himalayan rabbit, and native rabbit breeds.
 Fully grown males weigh from 4-4.5 kg, and have a body length of 50-55 cm.
 The average litter size is 7–8 kittens.